ldeso/hugo-flex/README.md

 ```

 The paths are relative to the project working directory.
-In this example, the file paths relative to the site root would be `assets/css/foo.css`,  `assets/bar.css`,  `assets/js/foo.js`,  `assets/bar.js`.
+In this example, the file paths relative to the site root would be `assets/css/foo.css`, `assets/bar.css`, `assets/js/foo.js`, and `assets/bar.js`.

 ### Dynamically Embedded

-CSS and JS resources may be embedded on specific pages of the site using [shortcodes](https://gohugo.io/content-management/shortcodes).
+Sometimes, custom CSS or JS are only needed on specific pages.
+This theme offers a mechanism to load assets a single time on the pages where a shortcode is used, even if the shortcode is used more than once on the same page.

-To load a resource on each page where a shortcode is used, the template for this shortcode must add the resource to the `css` or `js` key of the `.Scratch` variable.
+To load a resource on each page where a shortcode is used, the template for this shortcode must add the resource to the `css` or `js` key of the [Scratch variable](https://gohugo.io/functions/scratch/).
 For instance, a shortcode template `myshortcode.html` containing the line

 ```html
 {{ resources.Get "myscript.js" | fingerprint | .Page.Scratch.SetInMap "js" "myscript" }}
 ```

-will load `myscript.js` on every page where `myshortcode` is used.
+will load `myscript.js` once on every page where `myshortcode` is used.

 As an example, this is the template for the built-in Soundcloud shortcode: